romelperez/helcor/README.md

   - `Number to` - Position to move element.
   - `String key` - Element identifier key in the list.
 Default `'id'`.
   - `String positionKey` - Element position identifier key in the list.
 Default `'position'`.
 - Returns a new list with the updated items.
+If no update was made the same list is returned.

 ### Example